Mount Saint Mary College offers training programs for

 college-level business students from emerging countries.
 With a

 focus on health management, the goal is to empower participants

 with current management tools and provide an international

 This program, geared to college students and recent

 classes and activities.
 The program will take place in the January

-Interim Session at Mount Saint Mary College in Newburgh, New York.
+and July interim sessions at Mount Saint Mary College in Newburgh,

 To provide access for students from emerging countries,